Jerry Estrada: Promo Azteca / World Wrestling Council (1997–1998)

-Up until 1997 AAA and Promo Azteca had been working closely together but the two groups split in early 1997 with Estrada being one of the AAA wrestlers that chose to work exclusively for Promo Azteca at the time.
+Up until 1997, AAA and Promo Azteca had been working closely together.
+As the two groups split, Estrada was one of the AAA wrestlers that chose to work exclusively for Promo Azteca at the time.
 While Promo Azteca had a working arrangement with WCW, Estrada never appeared on a WCW show.
-During this time he also worked several tours for the Puerto Rico-based World Wrestling Council (WWC) where he was part of a group called La Invasión Azteca ("The Aztec Invasion") that also included Pierroth, Rico Suave and Villano III.
-In WWC he defeated Steve Corino on November 16, 1997, to win the WWC Junior Heavyweight Championship.
-27 days later he lost the title to local wrestler La Ley but regained it on January 6, 1998.
-After 221 days as the Junior Heavyweight Champion Estrada lost the title to El Rockero, ending his time with WWC shortly afterward.
+During this time, he also worked several tours for the Puerto Rico-based World Wrestling Council (WWC), where he was part of a group called La Invasión Azteca ("The Aztec Invasion") that also included Pierroth, Rico Suave and Villano III.
+On November 16, he defeated Steve Corino to win the WWC Junior Heavyweight Championship.
+After 27 days, he lost the title to local wrestler La Ley, only to regain it on January 6, 1998.
+After 221 days in his second reign, Estrada lost it to El Rockero, ending his time with WWC shortly afterward.

 AAA (1998–2003)

-Estrada returned to AAA in 1998, working with them especially when they toured through Monterrey.
-On December 8, 2000, Estrada teamed up with The Headhunters to wrestle on AAA's 2000 Guerra de Titans show.
-The trio lost to the veteran trio of El Canek, Dos Caras and Máscara Sagráda.
-A year later, on September 16, 2001, Estrada, Pirata Morgan, El Texano, and El Engendro lost to La Parka Jr., Máscara Sagrada, Sangre Chicana, and Octagón on the undercard of the 2001 Verano de Escándalo show.

-On September 4, 2002, Estrada and Misterioso were teamed up for a storyline feud with Enfermero Jr. and Pimpinela Escarlata that led to Estrada and Misterioso having all their hair shaved off as a result of losing a Lucha de Apuestas match.
-A month later Estrada faced the masked Espectro Jr. in a Lucha de Apuestas match that Estrada won and, As a consequence, Espectro Jr. removed the wig instead of actually unmasking.
-His last match for AAA took place on March 23, 2003, and saw Estrada, Héctor Garza, and Pimpinela Escarlata lose to Dos Caras Jr., El Hijo del Solitario, and Perro Aguayo Jr.
+Estrada returned to AAA in 1998, notably working with them when they toured through Monterrey.
+On December 8, 2000, Estrada teamed with The Headhunters at Guerra de Titanes ("War of the Titans"), losing to the veteran trio of Dos Caras, El Canek and Máscara Sagráda.
+A year later, on September 16, 2001, Estrada, Pirata Morgan, El Texano, and El Engendro lost to La Parka Jr., Máscara Sagrada, Sangre Chicana, and Octagón on the undercard of Verano de Escándalo ("Summer of Scandal").
+On September 4, 2002, Estrada and Misterioso were paired for a storyline feud with Enfermero Jr. and Pimpinela Escarlata, which led to Estrada and Misterioso having all their hair shaved off as a result of losing a Lucha de Apuestas.
+A month later, Estrada defeated the masked Espectro Jr. in a Lucha de Apuestas; Espectro Jr. removed the wig instead of actually unmasking.
+His last match for AAA took place on March 23, 2003, which saw Estrada, Garza and Pimpinela Escarlata lose to Dos Caras Jr., El Hijo del Solitario and Perro Aguayo Jr.